BuvinJT/distbuilder/docs/HighLevel.md

 inspection.
 This is in opposition to the normal deletion of such after having embedded the code in the binary.

-#### isTestingExe, exeTestArgs, isElevatedTest
+#### isExeTest, exeTestArgs, isElevatedTest

-The `isTestingExe` attribute is similar in nature to is `isTestingObfuscation`.
+The `isExeTest` attribute is similar in nature to is `isObfuscationTest`.
 This launches the resulting binary after building it.
-Unlike `isTestingObfuscation`, this does NOT exit build process.
-Upon exiting the program, any remaining steps in the build process are continued.
+Unlike `isObfuscationTest`, this does NOT exit the build process.
+Upon exiting the program you are testing, any remaining steps in the build process are continued.
 The `exeTestArgs` and `isElevatedTest` attributes are additionally provided to vet the result in an automated fashion in the event such options are useful.